Lillinator/discourse-group-sidebar-menus/README.md

 This Discourse theme component gives forum administrators the ability to create custom sidebar menus that are only accessible to members of selected groups.

 **Key Features:**

-- **Group-based access control** - Menu sections only render for authorized users
-- **Object-based configuration** - All settings for creating group menu sections are in component admin UI
-- **Multiple sections** - Create unlimited menu sections for different groups (within reason)
-- **Client-side security** - Unauthorized users cannot see menu sections in DOM, web inspector, or safe mode
+**Group-based access control** - Menu sections only render for authorized users **Object-based configuration** - All settings for creating group menu sections are in component admin UI **Multiple sections** - Create unlimited menu sections for different groups (within reason) **Client-side security** - Unauthorized users cannot see menu sections in DOM, web inspector, or safe mode **Admin quick-edit link** - Pencil icon in menu headers links admins directly to component settings
-- **No global pollution** - Doesn't require creating global sidebar sections
-- **Admin quick-edit link** - Pencil icon in menu headers links admins directly to component settings

-## 💼 Use Cases
+## 💼 Some Use Cases

 - Staff-only resources and quick links
 - Category moderator shortcuts